rhaadmrabbani/fin-doc-mining/sec_form_parser/README.md

 <h2>sec_form_parser</h2>

-sec_form_parser is a python library that can be used to download and parse SEC<sup>[1]</sup> forms.
+sec_form_parser is a Python library that can be used to download and parse SEC<sup>[1]</sup> forms.
 As of now, sec_form_parser is a Python 2 library.
 It includes parsing for only 10-K forms as well as download-related functions, and text and I/O-related utility functions.

 <sup>[1]</sup> The SEC (The US Securities and Exchange Commission) requires every publicly-traded US company to file form 10-K, an annual report to shareholders, and a host of other forms.

 We are a research group based at Rensselaer Polytechnic Institute in Troy, New York.
-We hope sec_form_parser
+We hope the sec_form_parser library will greatly benefit other research groups interested in textual analysis of 10-K forms and other SEC filings, especially those who may have faced problems in reliably extracting text and sections.

 <br>